iyobo/amala/README.md

 ### Argument Decorators

-These decorators are used to inject contextual request data into your controller action's arguments.
+These decorators are used to inject contextual request data into your controller endpoint's arguments.
 Try to be as specific as possible with what you inject so that your endpoint handlers can be more easily tested.

 #### @Body() or @Body({required}) or @Body(name)